TedTschopp/tedt.org/_posts/Homepage/1999-04-01-Founder-of-The-One-Ring.com.md

 ---
 layout: post

-title: Founder of The One Ring - Tolkien Online
+title: Founder and CTO of The One Ring - Tolkien Online
 title-url: http://www.theonering.com/
 subtitle:
 subtitle-url: